letan127/drawback/README.md

 ## Setup
 1. `git clone https://github.com/HongKTruong/drawing-jamboard.git`
 2. `cd Drawback`
+3. `npm install`
-3. `ng serve`
+4. `ng serve`
-4. Navigate to the given port on your favorite browser
+5. Navigate to the given port on your favorite browser

 Now, you should be able to draw on the canvas!